 - Make sure Time Machine backup is not taking place while you’re running the virtual machine.
 The backup process may slow down overall system performance.

 Parallels Desktop Preferences

-Make sure you're using the latest build for your version of Parallels Desktop:
+Make sure you're using the latest build for your Parallels Desktop version:

-Try not to run several virtual machines at once; each consumes considerable resources and may slow down overall Mac OS performance.
+- Be careful running several virtual machines at once - each VM consumes considerable amount of resources and may slow down overall computer performance.

 Virtual Machine Configuration

 Shutdown your VM > open its configuration > switch to Hardware tab > CPU & Memory > make sure that the number of processors (CPUs) selected is not maximum (e.g. 4 out of 4).
 In most cases, half of total CPUs will provide optimal performance.
 Assigning more than a half of CPUs for the virtual machine may cause performance degradation for both Mac and VM.

 Make sure that memory allocation is within the recommended level.
 Similarly to processors, best practice is to assign half of Mac's total RAM.

 NOTE: The amount of memory assigned to a virtual machine must be multiple of 1024 or Windows may behave inappropriately.
 E.g 1024, 2048, 3072 MBs and so on.